 Ground beetles are typically black to charcoal in color.

-Ground beetles have a large abdomen that has large ridges running length-wise down their winged back.
-Their body is separated into three segments and they have two large antennae protruding from their head.
+Ground beetles have a large abdomen with prominent ridges running length-wise down their winged back.
+Their body is separated into three segments, with two large antennae protruding from their head.
 Their body is slightly flattened.

 Are ground beetles harmful?

 Ground beetles are not dangerous to humans.
-It’s rare for them to bite with their pincers and they are non-venomous.
+It’s rare for them to bite with their pincers, which are non-venomous.
 They also do not spread diseases to humans.
 They are typically only a problem when they enter the home in large numbers.

 Carpet Beetle Description

 Carpet beetles are small to the eye, about 1/8 inch in length.

 Carpet beetles are brown to black in color with yellowish-white-flecked or dotted backs.